wudi312858/hdg-from/README.rst

     The file format of the input file.
 So far only the SWMM format is available, but other may be supported in later versions.

+-n <name>, --user-name <name>

+    The name of the user that creates the HDG file (see HDG Field ``Created By``).
+Should be enclosed in double quotes if it contains space.
+By default, the user name is "Unknown".

 -o <file>, --output <file>

     The HDG file to generate.
-By default, the generated file will have the same name as the given input file (only its extension will differ).
+By default, the generated file will have the same name as the given input file (only its extension will differ), as in the example above.

 -s <date>, --start-date <date>

-    The date used as a starting point to convert simulated time into absolute time.
+    The date used as a starting point to convert simulated time into absolute time (see HDG Field ``State Date``).
 Dates must adhere to the `ISO 8601`_ standard such as 2017-01-01T12:00:00.
 By default, the date used is Jan.
 1, 2017 at 12:00 AM.

--u <name>, --user-name <name>

-    The name of the user that creates the HDG file.
-Should be enclosed in double quotes if it contains space.
-By default, the user name is "Unknown".

 --unit <unit>

-    The flow rate unit, which should be used in the HDG file.
-By default, HDG files use cubic meter per day (CMD), but the other options
+    The flow rate unit that should be used in the HDG file.
+By default, HDG files use cubic meter per day (CMD), but the other options are:
-    are:

     - "CMS" for cubic meters per seconds
     - "CFS" for cubic feet per seconds
     - "MGD" for millions of gallon per day
     - "GPM" for gallons per minutes
     - "CMD" for cubic meters per day
     - "CMH" for cubic meters per hour

 -w <name>, --water-body <name>

-    The name of the water body to set in the HDG file.
+    The name of the water body to set in the HDG file (see Field ``Waterbody Name``).
 This will override the one read in the SWMM file, if any.
 Should be enclosed in double quotes if it contains spaces.
 By default, the name of the water body is read from the input file.

 -h, --help